Polygon-free: Unconstrained Scene Text Detection with Box Annotations: Approach

 Existing real-world text datasets can be divided two types: straight~(\eg{ICDAR2015~\cite{karatzas2015icdar}}) and curved~(\eg{Total-Text~\cite{totaltext}}), depending on the shape of the text instance.
-However, the curved synthetic text data is scarce.
-SynthText~\cite{gupta2016synthetic}, the most widely-used synthetic datasets, does not contain curved text, which leads to a serious domain gap between synthetic data and real data~( \eg Total-Text ) in curved text distribution~( $0.2\%~v.s.~58\%$ ), as shown in Fig.~\ref{distribution}.
+However, curved synthetic text data are scarce.
+SynthText~\cite{gupta2016synthetic}, as the most widely used synthetic dataset, does not contain curved text, which leads to a considerable domain gap between synthetic data and real data~( \eg Total-Text ) in curved text distribution~( $0.2\%~v.s.~58\%$ ), as shown in Fig.~\ref{distribution}.
 Therefore, we also adopt Curved SynthText~\cite{long2019rethinking} to align the data distribution with curved dataset.
-In this work, we use SynthText~\cite{gupta2016synthetic} to train SASN for straight text line and use Curved SynthText~\cite{long2019rethinking} to match curved text line.
+In this work, we use SynthText~\cite{gupta2016synthetic} to train SASN for the straight text line and use Curved SynthText~\cite{long2019rethinking} to match the curved text line.